KyKri/cs576-project-group-4/src/README.md

 ## What This Code Does

-Imagine you have:
+We have: (feel free to play with the number)
 - **3 Towers**: 2 big 5G towers + 1 small LTE tower
 - **3 Phones**: Users trying to connect to the best tower
 - **Goal**: Calculate which tower each phone should connect to for the best signal

-## Key Concepts (Simplified)
+## Key Concept

 ### 1. **Signal Strength**
-- Like how loud a sound is when it reaches you
 - Gets weaker the farther you are from the tower
-- Measured in dBm (like decibels for sound)
+- Measured in dBm
 ### 2. **Path Loss**
 - How much the signal weakens as it travels through air
 - Formula: `PL = 20*log10((4*π*distance)/wavelength)`
-- Think of it like sound getting quieter as you move away

 ### 3. **Shadow Fading**
 - Random signal variations due to buildings, trees, weather
-- Like how your phone signal fluctuates even when you're not moving
 - Simulated with random numbers

 ### 4. **SINR (Signal-to-Interference Ratio)**